brabster/tw-site/src/pages/articles/2020-06-07-alpine-bash/index.md

 </div>

 So this annoying and trivial little problem catches me out every so often.
-I never remember what causes it!
+I am always misled by the error message!
+You'll see what I mean shortly.
 For context, it usually happens when I'm working in Docker containers on a build.

 Let's say we have a script like this, saved as `bash-script.sh`: